Mike Alumbaugh obtained his MBA with a concentration in operations excellence from Southwestern College Professional Studies in 2003.

 Besides her librarian role, she also teaches research classes online at Southwestern College Professional Studies, where she has taught since 2015.
 Bastin has been involved in statewide professional library activities, including serving as president of KLIRT and the Two Year Academic Libraries Interest Group.
 She also delivers many presentations at national, state, and regional conferences.
-She also founded the Rose Hill Public Library in Rose Hill, KS and served on its board for 10 years.
+She also founded the Rose Hill Public Library in Rose Hill, KS, and served on its board for 10 years.

 Ken Brown holds a master’s degree in Humanities from American Public University and a bachelor’s degree in Theatre Arts from Blackburn College.
-He is retired from the Illinois Department of Corrections where he worked for 26 years as a corrections recreation specialist and taught theatre, art, and humanities to prison inmates for the Illinois prison system, Lincoln Trail Community College, and Lake Land College.
+He retired from the Illinois Department of Corrections where he worked for 26 years as a corrections recreation specialist and taught theatre, art, and humanities to prison inmates for the Illinois prison system, Lincoln Trail Community College, and Lake Land College.

 He is a United States Army veteran and a successfully produced playwright whose one-act play “Shadow” was included for production in the Changing Scene Theatre Company’s 1987 New Playwrights Competition in Denver, CO.
 Other theatre experience includes work as the Artistic Director for the Eden Theatrical Workshop in Denver, CO and Artistic Director for the Backstage Theatre in Breckenridge, CO.

-Brown is a teacher member of the Folger Shakespeare Library and is currently developing a website promoting online immersive study of the Bard from a conservative yet non-academic, contemporary cultural perspective.
+Brown is a teacher member of the Folger Shakespeare Library and is currently developing a website promoting the online immersive study of the Bard from a conservative yet non-academic, contemporary cultural perspective.
 As a Professional Studies adjunct in General Studies, Ken teaches theatre appreciation and ethics.
-He was also given the opportunity to serve as course developer for a new Critical Thinking and Argumentation course for Southwestern Professional Studies.
+He was also given the opportunity to serve as a course developer for a new Critical Thinking and Argumentation course for Southwestern Professional Studies.

-An advocate of lifelong learning, study of the great books, and the arts, he resides in Robinson, IL with his wife of 30 years, an old cat, and two small puppies who can frequently be seen assisting with his online teaching duties.
+An advocate of lifelong learning, the study of the great books, and the arts, he resides in Robinson, IL with his wife of 30 years, an old cat, and two small puppies who can frequently be seen assisting with his online teaching duties.

 Becky Burch has worked in higher education since 1999.
-She has a bachelor’s degree in Child Development from Cal State, Fullerton and a master’s degree in Counseling from Chapman University.
+She has a bachelor’s degree in Child Development from Cal State, Fullerton, and a master’s degree in Counseling from Chapman University.

 Becky was a program manager for Chapman University, which entailed recruiting and guiding prospective students through the application process, evaluating credits in transfer, advising students about their academic degree program requirements and providing additional guidance for student success.
-She managed all aspects of the selected undergraduate programs she worked with, including scheduling of courses and faculty.
+She managed all aspects of the selected undergraduate programs she worked with, including the scheduling of courses and faculty.

 For 12 years, Becky taught on-ground, blended, and online courses as an adjunct faculty member to traditional, non-traditional, adult, and military students.
 Since 2013, she has also designed, evaluated, maintained, and taught orientation and training & development courses to the faculty of Southwestern College Professional Studies (SCPS).

 Becky does training and development of new and established faculty at SCPS, and in 2016, her position expanded to director of operations for faculty affairs.
-This position includes supervision of the process of faculty peer review and mentoring as well as direction of the Online Writing Center.
+This position includes supervision of the process of faculty peer review and mentoring as well as the direction of the Online Writing Center.
 She also oversees course management processes and regularly analyzes the effectiveness of these processes.
 She analyzes faculty payroll for accuracy and is a voting member of the Academic Affairs Council and Curriculum Council.